swharr/azure-deploy/README.md

 # AccessData AD Lab 6.4.x for Microsoft Azure

-This folder contains the ARM Templates for Microsoft Azure necessary to deploy a funnly functional AD Lab 6.4x environment.
+This folder contains the ARM Templates for Microsoft Azure necessary to deploy a fully functional AD Lab 6.4x environment.

 ## Prerequisites